 2. Lay out clothing and diapers beforehand

 You don’t want to scramble around looking for an outfit and fresh diaper once your baby is out of the tub!
-Laying these things out before you even start the bath will ensure a smooth transition from the tub, to the towel, to clothes or pajamas.
+Laying these things out before you even start the bath will ensure a smooth transition from the tub to the towel, to clothes or pajamas.

 3. Use unscented soap

 Irritating your baby’s sensitive skin is definitely is not the way to go!
 There are so many nice, scented baby soaps out there, but using a fragrance free baby wash is the way to go during the early months.
-A gentle cleanser will free from extra chemicals will be safe and effective.

 Related: Best Natural Wipes For Every Baby